Rahy-Sam/project-phase-1/README.md

 * It sets the text content of the list item to the menu.item value.
 This assumes that menuData contains objects with an item property.

 * It adds an event listener to the list item.
-When this item is clicked, it calls a function displayMenu(menu).This function displays more details about the selected menu item.
+When this item is clicked, it calls a function displayMenuList(menu).This function displays more details about the selected menu item.

 * Finally, it appends the list item to the menuList element, which was selected earlier.
 * The displaymenuList function is responsible for displaying detailed information about a menu item when a menu item is clicked